rasul385/energyHub/README.md

 ## Citing energyHub-LUT
 If you use energyHub-LUT for your research, we would appreciate it if you would cite the following paper:

-## License
-energyHub-LUT is licensed under the open source MIT License.